Let’s be honest. Most people don’t like to be on the receiving end of a “checking in” message from someone they work with.

 Check in with your coworkers quickly and easily with Pumble

-And to further enhance the effectiveness of your communication — use Pumble!
+And to make the exchange easier for everyone involved — use Pumble!

-• Call them to check up on them, or
+- Calling them or even sending a voice message to check up on them, or